phallstrom/slackistrano/README.md

     set :slack_msg_starting, ->{ "#{ENV['USER'] || ENV['USERNAME']} has started deploying branch #{fetch :branch} of #{fetch :application} to #{fetch :rails_env, 'production'}." }
     set :slack_msg_finished, ->{ "#{ENV['USER'] || ENV['USERNAME']} has finished deploying branch #{fetch :branch} of #{fetch :application} to #{fetch :rails_env, 'production'}." }
     set :slack_msg_failed,   ->{ "*ERROR!* #{ENV['USER'] || ENV['USERNAME']} failed to deploy branch #{fetch :branch} of #{fetch :application} to #{fetch :rails_env, 'production'}." }
-    set :slack_via_slackbot, ->{ false } # Set to true to send the message via slackbot instead of webhook

 **Note**: You may wish to disable one of the notifications if another service (ex:
 Honeybadger) also displays a deploy notification.